Jecvay/WebSpider-by-Python/README.md

-WebBug-by-Python
+WebSpider-by-Python
 ================

-webbug created by fantastic engineer Jecvay using Python.
+WebSpider created by fantastic engineer Jecvay using Python.

 This commit is throw the browser.